 In an S Corp, owners are protected by limited liability.
 If the business cannot pay its debts, owners are not personally liable for them.
 The shareholders’ property is protected and cannot be used to pay business debts.

 Do you need an easy way to track your small business’s transactions?
 With Patriot’s accounting software, you can complete your books in a few simple steps.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.